-A Standing Rib Roast just wouldn’t be the same without a good amount of Horseradish Cream on the side.
+We all know that prime rib just wouldn’t be the same without a good amount of Horseradish Cream on the side to go with it.
 Au jus is also a good choice but when it’s up to me, I choose the Horseradish Cream hands down.

-In fact, I typically double the cream because everyone loves it so much (and any extra makes a good dip for crunchy veggies).
-Doubling it also gives me the option of serving two creams – one that’s heavy on the horseradish and one that’s lighter for those who don’t enjoy that horseradish burn :)
+In fact, I typically double the horseradish cream because everyone loves it so much (and any extra makes a good sandwich spread or a dip for crunchy veggies).
+Doubling it also gives me the option of serving two creams – one that’s heavy on the horseradish and one that’s lighter for those who don’t enjoy that horseradish burn.
+I’ve included the recipe for you along with instructions for the prime rib, so you’re all set!

 If you use a meat thermometer with a cord and alarm, you can see the temperature the roast is at while it’s cooking.
 The alarm will go off once it’s at the temp you set it at, too!
 This is why it’s such an easy, stress-free holiday recipe.

 I’d love to make my Cheddar, Chive and Bacon Mashed Potatoes but because my Carrot Souffle also has a smooth, creamy texture I’ll want something to contrast it (something to keep in mind when planning your own menu).
-The starter will be Lobster Bisque for sure!
-I’m working on some new dessert recipes so that course is completely up in the air – but the one thing I do know is that it’s going to be delicious!
+The starter will be Lobster Bisque and, for dessert, my Cranberry Christmas Cake.

 I also love leftover prime rib with some eggs.
 Make potato pancakes out of your mashed potatoes for an incredible breakfast.
 Here’s hoping you have some leftovers!